ngx-formly/ngx-formly/README.md

 ---

-Formly is a dynamic (JSON powered) form library for Angular that bring unmatched maintainability to your application's forms.
+Formly is a dynamic (JSON powered) form library for Angular that brings unmatched maintainability to your application's forms.

 ## Features